mockk/mockk/README.md

 confirmVerified(car)
 ```

-Note: the spy object is a copy of the passed object.
+Note 1: the spy object is a copy of the passed object.
+Note 2: there is a known issue if using a spy with a suspending function: https://github.com/mockk/mockk/issues/554

 ### Relaxed mock